Skip to main content

 Our full assessment and recommendations can be read in the Cotswold Renewable Energy Study.

 CDC has taken CSE’s considerations and integrated these within the evidence for the Local Plan review.
-The next step is for the council to take the updates to an Examination in Public, to assess that the Local Plan meets the legal requirements.
 If the plan is approved and adopted, it should encourage more renewable energy development in the district and serve as an example for other local authorities.